The Indian Picture Opera

-The Indian Picture Opera is a twenty-volume magic lantern slideshow series that documents Native American tribes.
-Devised by photographer Edward S. Curtis in the early twentieth century, it includes The North American Indian, which features approximately 2,400 photographs and historical facts relating to the American West.
+The Indian Picture Opera was a traveling multimedia presentation created in 1911 by American photographer Edward S. Curtis to promote his book series The North American Indian, combining projected photographs, live orchestral music, and narration by Curtis.

-Despite its popularity and favorable reviews, tours of the slideshow were not profitable due to the high cost of conducting them and were stopped when the company financing them went out of business.
-The Indian Picture Opera has received criticism for portraying a fictionalized version of Native American culture with staged scenes.

 Background

 In 1911, Edward S. Curtis created The Indian Picture Opera to assist in the promotion and sale of his book series, The North American Indian.
-This travelling slideshow utilized a Stereopticon projector to display his photographs on screens in various cities across the United States.
-An orchestra provided live music throughout the presentations, drawing inspiration from Native American chants and rhythms.
-Curtis himself delivered the narration, offering explanations of the images and recounting stories about the Native American communities he had spent several years photographing and studying.
+This traveling slideshow utilized a Stereopticon projector to display photographs on screens in various cities across the United States.
+An orchestra provided live music during the presentations, drawing inspiration from Native American chants and rhythms.
+Curtis himself delivered the narration, offering explanations of the images and recounting stories about the Native American communities that he had spent several years photographing and studying.

 Reception

-The Indian Picture Opera achieved its greatest success in New York City, where it was reviewed in by several newspapers.
-The Evening World, the evening edition of The New York World, reported that the audience “taxed the capacity of the auditorium” and was “lifted out of the prosaic into the wild, romantic life” of Native Americans, from “the first pictures with barbaric, colorful musical setting to the last example of Mr Curtis’s photographic art”.
-Another New York paper, The New-York Tribune, provided a more informative perspective, describing the opera as “a decided addition to the authoritative information the present generation has of the race found on the continent”.
+The Indian Picture Opera achieved success in New York City after newspaper reviews by The Evening World, the evening edition of The New York World, reported that the audience “taxed the capacity of the auditorium” and was “lifted out of the prosaic into the wild, romantic life” of Native Americans, from “the first pictures with barbaric, colorful musical setting to the last example of Mr. Curtis’s photographic art”.
+Another New York paper, The New-York Tribune, described the opera as “a decided addition to the authoritative information the present generation has of the race found on the continent”.

 The show was widely described as a box office hit and highly entertaining for the audience.
-Despite being reviewed in a generally favorable manner, the 1911–1912 and 1912–1913 tours were unprofitable due to the costs associated with traveling the country with a show of their size and fees to be paid along the way, such as payments to the venue owners, transport for the orchestral crew, food and supplies, advertising, etc., and were stopped shortly after the company financing Curtis' endeavors went out of business.
+Despite being reviewed in a generally favorable manner, the 1911–1912 and 1912–1913 tours were unprofitable due to the cost of traveling with a show of their size (venue costs, transport for the orchestra, food and supplies, advertising, etc.) and ended shortly after the company's financial difficulties.

-Critics of the exhibition argue that it can best be described as "constructions, flights of fancy, imagined by Curtis to depict and capture traditional culture, a way of life that had almost disappeared."